biol4559-uva/CompEvoBio_modules/Module_1/HWE_instructions.md

 1. Copy the contents of the [HWE_template.R](/Module_1/HWE_template.R) to a new script in Rstudio.
 Try running the script.
 Play around for a minute modifying the functions.
 Can you write a new function that takes input parameters, performs calculations using two different sets of equations and returns the output from those two equations?

 ### 4. Write your own script/function to answer question 1.4 from Gillespie
-1. The initial goal is to recreate a version of this figure using a function that you write yourself in R and plot using ggplot.
+1. The main goal is to recreate a version of this figure using a function that you write yourself in R and plot using ggplot.
 <p align="center">
 <img src="/Module_1/images/hwe_plot.png" width="500"/>